 As they remember my mother from 40 years ago, my friends are describing a woman who was creative, generous, non-judgemental, caring – qualities she still possesses in abundance today, at 86!

-Every mom who has a daughter is the most important role model her daughter will ever have, for better or for worse.
-She might also be a role model for her daughter’s friends, again, for better or worse.
+Every mom is the most important role model her daughter will ever have, for better or for worse.
+She will likely step into that role for her daughter’s friends, deliberately or quite by accident.

-While I will never be creative and crafty like my mom, nor do I decorate our house with the festive flourishes that thrill her, I am inspired by so many of her lovely qualities.
+While I will never be creative and crafty like my mom, nor do I decorate our house with the festive flourishes that thrill her, I am inspired by her lovely qualities.

-When I sit at the table on post-sleepover Saturday mornings, nibbling on my own pancake, the cue to depart is very often a well-practiced eye roll.
+When I hover near the kitchen table on post-sleepover Saturday mornings, nibbling on my own pancake, the cue to depart is very often a well-practiced eye roll.
 I rise and take my plate to the sink knowing that while rolling her eyes, my daughter is seeing so much more about me as a mom.
-In fact, every pair of eyes at the table sees much that they carry with them for life.
+In fact, every pair of eyes at the table sees much that may carry with them for life.